zspencer/www.zeespencer.com/_posts/2015-08-03-defining-my-dream-job.md

 About a year ago I got back into freelancing and started building a small, distributed development studio.
-While I enjoyed the freedom and the people; I can't sustain the constant sales cycle I also discovered management and operations is a recipe for burnout for me.
+While I enjoyed the freedom and the people; I couldn't sustain the constant sales cycle and also discovered management and operations is a recipe for burnout for me.
 My constant agony over payroll, bookkeeping and cashflow was/is debilitating.

-I could write in depth about what I've learned about myself and running a business over the past year; or describe the agony of laying off good people who will struggle to find new work due to systemic bias; or tipping into depression due to a combination of burnout and the erosion of my self-confidence.
+I could write in depth about what I've learned about myself and running a business over the past year; or describe the agony of laying off good people who may struggle to find new work due to systemic bias; or tipping into depression due to a combination of burnout and the erosion of my self-confidence.
 But instead I'd like to look forward.
 It's less painful.

 It has come time to shut down the consultancy side of Zinc.
 Zinc will remain focused on [The Apprenticeship Community](https://apprenticeship.community) and